BETH LEE

 Letter Arts Review.
 The major international journal for lettering arts.
 This link takes you to their web page.

-Books, Boxes & Wraps; Binding & Building Step-By-Step, by Marilyn Webberly.
+Books, Boxes & Wraps; Binding & Building Step-By-Step, by Marilyn Webberley & Joan Forsyth.
 My very favorite reference book on bookbinding.
 There are no photos in this book, but many, many excellent illustrations.
 The section in the back entitled "Binder's Tool Chest" is alone worth the price of this book; it includes subsections on knots & closures, working tips, adhesives, materials, and a paper chart packed with technical specifications.

 Japanese Bookbinding: Instructions from a Master Craftsman, by Kojiro Kegami.
 The book to get for stab bindings, butterfly books, scrolls and traditional Japanese working methods.

-The rest of the core volumes in a well-rounded book arts library:
+Other volumes which may reside in a well-rounded book arts library:

 Making Books that Fly, Fold, Wrap, Hide, Pop Up, Twist, and Turn, by Gwen Diehn.
 A delightful book full of great ideas that adults and children can implement.
 With lots of photos of really impressive children-made books, the book suggests content and approaches to match specific book structures.